- What is the CTB?

 The bank includes material and information from patients with thyroid carcinomas and cellular adenomas from the contaminated oblasts of the Russian Federation and Ukraine who were born after 26th April 1967 (i.e. aged under 19 at the time of the Chernobyl accident) and operated on or after 1st October 1998.
 The tissue banks which comprise the CTB are held in the Institute of Endocrinology and Metabolism in Kiev, Ukraine and the Medical Radiological Research Centre in Obninsk, Russian Federation.
 Detailed standard operating procedures for the collection, documentation and storage of specimens and blood samples have been agreed with professional staff involved in the collection of material.
 Ethical standards, conforming to the requirements of the country involved, including those of the funding organisations have been agreed with the relevant authorities.

 The Standard Operating Procedures for the collection of information and material have been approved by the relevant Institutional Review Boards.
 Users may view the SOPs by registering through the website.
 Each specimen is given a code authorised by the appropriate person responsible for the management of the bank in each of the three countries.
-The age, sex, date of birth, date of operation, oblast and country of residence, and a calculated measurement of dose received, is recorded for each specimen stored in the bank and made available to researchers with approved projects receiving material from the bank, together with the review diagnosis agreed by the international panel of pathologists.
+The age, sex, date of birth, date of operation (researchers within the US will be provided with the age at operation rather than the date of birth and date of operation in order to comply with the HIPAA regulations), oblast and country of residence, and a calculated measurement of dose received, is recorded for each specimen stored in the bank and made available to researchers with approved projects receiving material from the bank, together with the review diagnosis agreed by the international panel of pathologists.

 Frozen aliquots of DNA and RNA extracted from normal and neoplastic thyroid tissue and DNA extracted from blood, are available.
 A frozen section is taken from each portion of tissue before extraction to verify its nature.
 DNA and RNA are extracted to an internationally agreed protocol.
 Quality control is performed on nucleic acid extracted from all tissues and blood samples.
 In addition, sections from paraffin sections and from sections of tissue microarrays are available.